grafana/loki/docs/sources/clients/docker-driver/configuration.md

 `loki-pipeline-stage-file`, `labels`, `env`, and `env-regex` options.
 See the next section for all supported options.

-If no `loki-external-labels` are provided, label `container_name` will be added to each log line by default.
+If no `loki-external-labels` are provided, the label `container_name` will be added to each log line by default.

 ## Pipeline stages